codacy/docs/docs/release-notes/cloud/cloud-2021-11-02-legacy-organizations.md

 # End of support for legacy manual organizations November 2, 2021

 On November 2, 2021, as part of our efforts to improve Codacy Cloud and allow all our customers to benefit from a more seamless experience, we’re removing the support for legacy manual organizations.
-As part of this process, we'll automatically migrate your legacy organization to a new [synced organization](../../organizations/what-are-synced-organizations.md).
+As part of this process, we'll automatically migrate your legacy organization to a new [organization](../../organizations/what-are-organizations.md).

 To make sure that Codacy will continue to analyze your repositories **please perform the following steps before November 2, 2021**: